avnet-iotconnect/iotc-dialog-da16k-sdk/doc/DEVELOPER_GUIDE.md

       You will however ultimately need import and run [The IoTConnect Application](#compiling-the-iotconnect-application) section instead of importing the default project.
   * Determining the flash type for your board may be a bit confusing.
-      The boards that we have tested are listed in the table below, which corresponds to the following bootloader output:
+      The boards that we have tested are listed in the table below.
+      The bootloader output below is an example of DA16200PMOD:
 ```
 [/DA16200] # reset
 	*********************************************